To be clear: I've never spent 24 hours top in Tokyo. In fact, I wouldn't want to.

 From Takebashi Station, take the Tokyo Metro to Kayabacho Station, then continue the trip to Tsukiji Station.
 Walk on your feet to the famous Tsukiji Market in Chuo.
 In the Tokyo's most popular fish market, you can have the best and authentic Japanese sushi or seafood for brunch or lunch.
 Don't forget to check out the fish auctions (mostly tuna) there.

 Just before afternoon, from Akihabara Station, take the train to Harajuku Station.
 Walk around 5 minutes to Meiji Jingu in Shibuya.
 It's a Shinto shrine, famous for its gigantic torii gates and nihonshu (sake barrels).
-This place is a nice peaceful escape from the busy Harajuku life.
-If you're lucky, particularly if it's Saturday, you'll be able to witness a Japanese wedding procession during your visit.
-Make sure to spend some time to have a nice walk around the Yoyogi Park.
+This place is a peaceful escape from the busy Harajuku life.
+If you're lucky, you'll be able to witness a Japanese wedding procession during your visit (usually on Saturdays).
+Make sure to spend time and have a nice walk around the Yoyogi Park.

 If you're ready to hustle and bustle again, walk back in the direction of the Harajuku Station but cross the street to the nearby Takeshita Street, the world-famous shopping district in Tokyo.
 The street is widely-known as the mecca of Japanese fashion trend, called the "Harajuku style".
-You'll find so many fashion boutiques, food shops (from sweet to savory), cute collectible stores (from Pokemon to all the Sanrio characters), cosplay and lolita girls... but mostly people.
+You'll find so many fashion boutiques, food shops, cute collectible stores, cosplay and lolita girls... but mostly people.

-It's already night, but you'll notice that the city's even more alive in the dark.
-So it's time to enjoy the glimmering night life of Tokyo!
+It's already night, but you'll notice the city's even more alive in the dark.
+It's time to enjoy the glimmering nightlife of Tokyo!
 From Harajuku Station, take a short train trip to Shibuya Station.
-Exit the station through the Hachiko Exit and find Hachiko Square right outside the station.
-The featured statue is dedicated to Hachiko, an Akita dog whose life story is widely-known and honoured for his faithfulness to his master.
-It has been one of most popular meeting spots in Japan.
+Exit the Hachiko Exit and find Hachiko Square right outside the station.
+The featured statue is dedicated to Hachiko, an Akita dog whose life story is widely-known and honored for his faithfulness to his master.
+It’s been one of most popular meeting spots in Japan.